jchurley95/basic-react-tutorial/README.md

 {this.state.trueOrFalse ? <FunctionalChildComponent /> : <StatefulChildComponent />}
 ```

+The way I prefer to write the first example is {this.state.trueOrFalse === true ? <FunctionalChildComponent /> : null}
+While the {this.state.trueOrFalse === true && <FunctionalChildComponent />} syntax using the && instead of the ? : ternary syntax is convenient, I one time for some reason I still cannot understand had the && syntax default to displaying a 0 on the page instead of null (just rendering nothing).
+I know that a lot of people prefer the && syntax, but beware the ninja 0.

 ## Passing data from parent component to child components as "props"

 Our data in this app currently lives in our App.js state, but we can access it from our child components by passing it as a reserved term called "props" through the element tags.
 Whatever you decide to call these props is up to you (for example, stringFromParent could be called something else like angularWishesItWasReact)